 According to the Centers for Disease Control and Prevention (CDC), each year between 1,300 and 8,000 babies in the United States are born with fetal alcohol syndrome (FAS).
-FAS is a combination of physical and mental birth defects.
-FAS occurs in about 6 percent of the babies born to women who are alcoholics or chronic alcohol abusers.
-These women either drink excessively throughout pregnancy or have repeated episodes of binge drinking.
+FAS is a combination of physical and mental birth defects associated often with mental retardation.
+FAS occurs in about 6 percent of the babies born to women who drink alcohol shortly before and during pregnancy.
+There are no safe amounts of alcohol, and even small amounts can potentially lead to FAS.
+That is why the only safe amount of alcohol is zero.

 - Fetal Alcohol Syndrome (FAS) and Fetal Alcohol Effects (FAE)